nulib/aws-developer-environment/README.md

 - Developer VMs are persistent, but also easy to tear down and rebuild in minutes.
 Meadow data (S3/DB/OpenSearch) will survive a reset,though your configurations and customizations will be gone.
 Don't hesitate to ask for a reset if you need one.
 - Thanks to the `ForwardAgent yes` line in the SSH config above, your local SSH identities will be forwarded/delegated to the remote machine for the duration of your login session.
 That means you'll be able to automatically authenticate to servers that use public key authentication (e.g., GitHub) without having to copy your private keys around.
 See [SSH Key Forwarding](#ssh-key-forwarding) below for details and troubleshooting.
 - By default, your  have read access to everything in the staging environment, and full access to resources required for "normal" development work (e.g., your own S3 buckets)
-  - [`aws-adfs`](http://docs.rdc.library.northwestern.edu/2._Developer_Guides/Environment_and_Tools/Using-aws-adfs/#usage) is also installed and configured in case you need to assume a different role (e.g., to run a Terraform or SAM deploy that creates resources you don't have access to by default)
+  - [`aws sso`](http://docs.rdc.library.northwestern.edu/2._Developer_Guides/Environment_and_Tools/AWS-Authentication/) is also installed and configured in case you need to assume a different role (e.g., to run a Terraform or SAM deploy that creates resources you don't have access to by default)
   - Export the correct `AWS_PROFILE` and log in as usual to assume one of your regular AWS roles
   - To return to the default instance role, simply `export AWS_PROFILE=default` or `unset AWS_PROFILE`